phil-mansfield/symphony/docs/source/symlib_documentation.rst

 .. function:: symlib.get_host_directory(base_dir, suite_name, halo_name)

     Returns the name of a simulation directory given the base directory that all the suites are stored in, the suite, and the halo name.
-The halo name can either be the literal halo name (e.g., ``"Halo023"``) or a number in the range [0, *N_hosts*).
-This can be combined wiht :func:`symlib.n_hosts` to loop over all the hosts in the suite.
+The halo name can either be the literal halo name (e.g., ``"Halo023"``) or a number in the range :math:`[0,\,N_{\rm host})`.
+This can be combined with :func:`symlib.n_hosts` to loop over all the hosts in the suite.

     :param str base_dir: Base directory containing all suites.
     :param str suite_name: Name of the simulation suite.